Grimsley High School: Athletics

 As with Jamieson Stadium, the Sawyer Gym was the largest high school gym in the state when it opened.
-From 1976–2015, attached to the Sawyer Gymnasium was the building containing the John Dewey '71 Memorial Pool, which was permanently closed in December 2011 and torn down in August 2015, after it was determined that structural issues and damage was too extensive to save the building.
+From 1976 to 2015, attached to the Sawyer Gymnasium was the building containing the John Dewey '71 Memorial Pool, which was permanently closed in December 2011 and torn down in August 2015, after it was determined that structural issues and damage was too extensive to save the building.

 GHS's tennis courts (1974) are located behind the Sawyer Gym, as is a practice field, and the GHS softball field.
 The Willie Young-Lewis McCall Baseball Field (1953) is located behind the Jamieson Stadium.
 The GHS cross country trail (1962) is in the woods behind Kiser Middle School and the football stadium and baseball field.

-Historic sports rivalries for GHS over the years have included: Reidsville High School in the 1920s and '30s, High Point Central High School in the late '30s through the early '50s, R. J. Reynolds High School, in Winston-Salem from the mid-'50s to the mid-'60s, and Walter Hines Page Senior High School in Greensboro since the mid-1960s.
+Historic sports rivalries for GHS over the years have included: Reidsville High School in the 1920s and '30s, High Point Central High School in the late 1930s through the early 1950s, R. J. Reynolds High School, in Winston-Salem from the mid-1950s to the mid-1960s, and Walter Hines Page Senior High School in Greensboro since the mid-1960s.
 This rivalry is celebrated every year with a spirit week before the football game, which usually attracts crowds of close to 10,000, the capacity of Jamieson Stadium.
-The most significant Grimsley-Page football game occurred on November 20, 1987, when Grimsley beat the undefeated and top ranked team in the state at the time (15th in the nation), Page Pirates 10–7 in the state 4-A playoffs, Grimsley's first win over Page since 1971.
+The most significant Grimsley-Page football game occurred on November 20, 1987, when Grimsley beat the undefeated and top ranked team in the state at the time (15th in the nation), Page Pirates 10–7 in the state 4A playoffs, Grimsley's first win over Page since 1971.
 Prior to this game, the average score of a Grimsley-Page game in the 1980s was 44–4.
 Jamieson Stadium served as the venue for the game every year until 2015, when the game was moved to Page High School's Marion Kirby Stadium.
 On November 8, 2019, Grimsley defeated Page by a score of 32–17 at Marion Kirby Stadium, Grimsley's first win over Page since 2006, winning the Metro 4A Conference Title and a #1 overall seed in the NCHSAA 4A State Tournament.
 In 2021, Grimsley football won the North Carolina 4A state championship with an undefeated record.